 - 3 dates stones removed and roughly chopped

-- Place rice in small saucepan and cover with the water and milk, bring to the boil, add the pear and dates and simmer for 20 minutes, stirring every so often to make sure the rice doesn’t stick to the bottom of the pan, adding more milk or water if it gets too thick.
+- Cover with the water and milk, bring to the boil, turn the heat down and simmer for 20 minutes, stirring every so often to make sure the rice doesn’t stick to the bottom of the pan, adding more milk or water if it gets too thick.

 - Cook until both the rice and pear are very soft.

 - Mash with a fork to get suitable texture – for younger babies almost to a puree, for older ones a little more texture if they are ready for it.